drupalprojects/apps/README.txt

 sudo chmod 777 sites/all/modules

+Additionally you need write access to sites/all/libraries (or if that does not exist, then sites/all).
+In order to give this access you should go to the root of your drupal install and type

+sudo chmod 777 sites/all/libraries

+If you get an error that sites/all/libraries does not exist, you can either create it first and give it the proper permissions or open up the permissions on sites/all like so:

+sudo chmod 777 sites/all

 Be aware that there are security issues with leaving your site in this state.

 -- APP UNINSTALL --